 Let's make this exercise together.
 I'll write my ideas and categorise them following Paul's classification.
 We can prioritise them with management matrix.
 This way we'll check if the system to come up and prioritise ideas is valid.

 Have you ever wished for someone else to build a product for you?
 That's the purpose of this question.
 You might think that building something for only one person is silly.
-But here are some advantages:
+But here are some advantages: * You already know there's a real problem. * You already have a user (you!).

 Here are my real life problems: